joncampbell123/dosbox-x/INSTALL.md

 ### Flatpak
 Flatpak packages are officially released for the Linux operating system (with X11 or Xwayland).

-The Linux Fatpak package has the advantage of being supported by most Linux distributions, but it will run in a sandbox on your Linux system so that you may not be able to access some system-wide resources.
+The Linux Flatpak package has the advantage of being supported by most Linux distributions, but it will run in a sandbox on your Linux system so that you may not be able to access some system-wide resources.

 For the current DOSBox-X version the Linux Flatpak is available from: